-Signing for the club in a £12.5m deal in the summer of 2024, the 28-year-old was part of the Liverpool squad that lifted the Premier League title last season, though the chant did not break into the mainstream until the start of this term.
+The Anfield faithful immediately took to the 28-year-old, who was part of the Reds squad that lifted the Premier League title last season, but the song did not break into the mainstream until the opening day of this term.

-Arne Slot's side had been pegged back to 2-2 by Bournemouth on the opening day of the 2025-26 Premier League campaign, and the manager opted to throw Chiesa up top to try and break the deadlock.
+Arne Slot's Merseysiders had been pegged back to 2-2 by a determined Bournemouth – led by Antoine Semenyo – and the manager decided to throw Chiesa on as a late substitute to try and turn the tide.

 Read on as Football Ground Guide covers all you need to know about the Federico Chiesa chant, including the song's origin, tune and full lyrics, as well as taking a look at why it has caused consternation amongst some supporters.